 This is a good way to start researching church records, particularly if you don’t know your ancestor’s religion or denomination.
 Searching all of the available church records from where you know they lived, during the time period you know they lived there, may reveal the religion they followed, as well as important vital statistics and relationship information for them.

-Most church records in the United States don’t go back beyond the early 1700’s.
-This is because most of the religious immigrants prior to this were Puritans or Pilgrims.
+Most church records in the United States don’t go back beyond the early 1700s.
+This is because most of the religious immigrants before this were Puritans or Pilgrims.
 Those who came to Virginia were either not religious or members of the Church of England.
 In the New England colonies, where the Pilgrims and Puritans came, only those who were official members of the church could own land, be a public officer, or vote.
-If you don’t see your ancestor’s name in any official town records prior to 1700 in New England, they were probably not church members (though everyone who lived in the colonies in New England was required to attend church, whether or not they were members).
-In Virginia, you will also likely find municipal, rather than church records on your ancestors prior to 1700.
+If you don’t see your ancestor’s name in any official town records before 1700 in New England, they were probably not church members (though everyone who lived in the colonies in New England was required to attend church, whether or not they were members).
+In Virginia, you will also likely find municipal, rather than church records on your ancestors before 1700.

 Around 1700, many denominations of Christianity had become common in all of the American colonies.
 Some of these groups were smaller and closer knit than the others.
 Quakers, Anabaptists, Presbyterians, Catholics, Mennonites, and more began collecting church records, and many of these early records still exist as welcome resources to genealogists and historians.
 You can find them at local historical societies, sometimes at the actual churches (if they are still around), and with microfilms of the records from the Family History Library in Salt Lake City, UT, which you can have delivered on loan to your local branch.